jayeshchoudhari/HMHP/grouped-wuv/hmhpCode/readme.md

 # HMHP model

-The cpp file "hmhp_EstAll_GroupedWuv.cpp" is the code for the HMHP model.
+The cpp file *hmhp_EstAll_GroupedWuv.cpp* is the code for the HMHP model.
 To run the model, the input files required are:

 * events file
 * documents file